Updated 2026-02-19

 • Visual automation is important to your workflow

 The price increase is real, but if you're using ConvertKit's features effectively, the value is still there.
-Don't switch just to save money if you'll lose features you actually use.
+Read our guide to email marketing tools and learn about email authentication setup to optimize your current setup before deciding to switch.

 Frequently Asked Questions